 - You can repeat this rebounding exercise with the few remaining items, or just spend some time feeling into each and discern which is calling to you the most right now.
 That is the one to work with.
 Or perhaps several are related and it feels like all should be worked with now, while not ideal for learning the process, if that is what you feel, you should go with it.
-I am not saying the rest on your list aren’t also crucially important but recognize, I am teaching you a process you can use for the rest of your life!
+I am not saying the rest on your list aren’t also crucially important but recognize, that I am teaching you a process you can use for the rest of your life!
 You can repeat this Quest as often as you need to with a different commitment each time.

 - Once you have discerned the commitment you will focus on, the real work begins!
 You now have to research each commitment you are considering and all research is done the same way.
 Narrow the focus of your mind to the commitment you have selected and open your heart, your body, and your mind to it.
-Allow everything about that commitment to flood you, submerge yourself in all that comes up around it, saturate yourself in it.
+Allow everything about that commitment to flood you, submerge yourself in all that comes up around it, and saturate yourself in it.
 You are not seeking resolution here but understanding!
 It is not a physical mind journey but one of feeling and desire.
 Every now and again, pause and journal what you are seeing, the good and the bad.

 - As you focus on the commitment, allow all the feelings that arise around it.
 Accept all that is revealed in this step.
 Whether feelings of fear, anger, or dullness rise up or excitement and inspiration, embrace it all and accept it all.
 Feel the self-doubt, the anxiety as you stand before the new, the frustration that these are still present within you.
-Feel the hope for the new to be revealed, the relief that you are taking this step now, the courage as you face this daunting task.
+Feel the hope for the new to be revealed, the relief that you are taking this step now, and the courage as you face this daunting task.
 Accept it all, become it all, let it all swirl around and within you, opening you to your own subtle rhythms of life.

-- We do not seek resolution in this step, just an honest understanding of both aspects of our experiences as we look at this commitment, the light and the dark.
+- We do not seek resolution in this step, just an honest understanding of both aspects of our experiences as we look at this commitment, the light, and the dark.
 Record all that you see, feel, and sense.
 It is a crucial part of the journey.
 Again, this is not an ego search, it is felt.

-- Seek into the darkness of the unconscious mind for the forces that raise objections to you picking this commitment, bring up fear, hesitancy or even try to drive you away from this Quest.
-Accept it all, embrace it all, feel it all and know you will not be defeated.
+- Seek into the darkness of the unconscious mind for the forces that raise objections to you picking this commitment, bring up fear, hesitancy, or even try to drive you away from this Quest.
+Accept it all, embrace it all, feel it all, and know you will not be defeated.

-- Seek also into the light, your love for life, your hopes and dreams for yourself, your loved ones, those who are suffering and in need, your world.
+- Seek also into the light, your love for life, your hopes and dreams for yourself, your loved ones, those who are suffering and in need, and your world.
 Feel your excitement at being ready to face everything for this commitment and the future you envision.

 - All these things are the platform for the Quest.
 At first, do not seek resolution, because that is the arena of the physical mind and the ego that always seeks certainty and abhors uncertainty.
 Allow the ever-flowing tides of life to move without restriction.
 Explore the true landscape of your commitment.

 - However, do acknowledge all your feelings and don’t allow any of them to drive you from either your commitment or the Quest.
-Prove to yourself that you are ready and able to meet every objection that arises within you and still commit and act.
-We may not eliminate our fear or self-doubt, but we will develop the knowing that it isn’t stronger than our commitment declared before God.
+Prove to yourself that you are ready and able to meet every objection that arises within you and still you will commit and act.
+We may not eliminate our fear or self-doubt, but we will develop the knowledge that it isn’t stronger than our commitment declared before God.